matt-hendrick/Group-Trip-Planner-Frontend/README.md

 [Group Trip Planner](https://prototypetripplanner.web.app) is a full stack, collaborative, trip-planning web app that allows users to map, comment, and organize a trip.
 Users can create, join, edit, and delete groups.
 The app implements user and group authentication.

-Group Trip Planner was built with TypeScript 4.1.5, React 17.0.1, and Redux 4.0.5.
+The Group Trip Planner frontend was built with TypeScript 4.1.5, React 17.0.1, and Redux 4.0.5.

 ## Demo User Login

-// content created by this demo user account is not actively moderated or reviewed
+// content created by this demo user account is not actively moderated or reviewed.

 Username: demo@demo.com
 Pass: demo12345